zhululai/radon-ide/docs/getting-started.rst

 The Continuous Testing Tool (CTT) is used within the RADON IDE to define and execute tests, which are specified in a CSAR for a system under test (SUT).
 To get started, you can clone the `CTT sample project <https://github.com/radon-h2020/demo-ctt-imageresize>`_.
 To clone this project use the Git functionalities provided in the workspace as described below:

-1. Press *Ctlt+Shift+P* to open the command palette.
+1. Press *Ctrl+Shift+P* to open the command palette.
 Select the *Git:Clone* command and type the above repository URL of the CTT sample project.
 2. Press *Enter* to clone the project in the workspace

 In the folder *radon-ctt/*, you will find sample CSAR files for the SUT and the test infrastructure (TI).
 These files are exports from the service templates that can also be found in the RADON Particles.
 Hence, for using other SUT and TI CSAR files, users will need to export them via GMT.